 Quantitative interviewing methods such as telephone, face-to-face and online surveys are the ideal way of capturing demographic and psychographic insight into your customer.
 We typically recommend sample sizes over 1,000 as this allows for more elaborate analysis and customer segmentation.
 It is well known that the quality of the research is only as good as the expertise that goes into writing and developing the questionnaire.
 With hundreds of years of collective experience our survey experts can help you create the optimal questionnaire and ensure all important areas of interest are covered.
 (If you have budget, always consider starting the process with a qualitative research study such as focus groups in order to develop ideas and hypotheses about who your customers are).

-For more information on getting to know your customers better, please complete the form below or contact Duncan Swan here.
+For more information on getting to know your customers better, please complete the form below or contact Tony Lewis here.